 Technical Annex I – Information to be included within the regular supervisory report

-Summary

-The regular supervisory report should include a summary which should in particular highlight any material changes that have occurred in the branch’s business and performance, system of governance, risk profile, valuation for solvency purposes and capital management over the reporting period, and provide a concise explanation about the causes and effects of such changes.
-The summary should include the information on the ORSA for the purpose of Article 45(6) of Directive 2009/138/EC.

 Analysis of legal and practical issues

 Third-country insurance undertakings should provide a numeric illustration of how the available branch assets would be distributed in a winding-up of the undertaking supported by a legal opinion and description of the applicable laws relating to winding-up in the relevant jurisdictions.
 The illustration should reflect the order of priorities of claims which would apply to the distribution of branch assets and take into account all arrangements which may be in place to provide certain policyholders or creditors security, protection or priority.
 The illustration should be in a format similar to that in Technical Annex II.